-To improve the English ability of students so they can enter the international academic community, NTU has established in particular the Advanced English Course Regulation starting in 2002 to apply to new students (freshmen).
+In order to improve the English ability of NTU students so they are equipped to enter the international academic community, NTU has established the Advanced English Course Regulation in 2002.
 All NTU students are required to take Advanced English in their sophomore year, and they cannot graduate until they pass this course.
-Also, English was made a requirement in the Entrance Exam for Graduate School in 2003.
-Besides designing various English materials to help students learn by self-study, NTU periodically holds an English Proficiency Test in the hope that the proficiency of students at NTU in listening, reading, writing and speaking English will reach a satisfactory level before graduation.ria and Singapore.
+Also, English was made a requirement in the NTU graduate institute entrance exams in 2003.
+Besides designing various English materials to help students learn by self-study, NTU periodically holds English Proficiency Test in the hope that the English ability of NTU students in terms of listening, reading, writing and speaking will reach a satisfactory level before graduation.